yih-redhat/go-fdo-server/CONFIG.md

 ## Notes

 - All file paths in the configuration should be absolute paths or paths relative to the current working directory
-- Database passwords have strict requirements: minimum 8 characters, must include at least one number, one uppercase letter, and one special character
 - Boolean values can be specified as `true`/`false` in TOML or `true`/`false` in YAML
 - The configuration file uses a hierarchical structure where each server type has its own section
-- Only the relevant server section will be processed when running a specific server type (e.g., only `[manufacturing]` section is used when running the manufacturing server)
 - Command-line arguments take precedence over configuration file values
-- The server listen address can be overridden by providing it as a positional argument to the command
+- The HTTP server listen address can be overridden by providing it as a positional argument to the command (e.g., `go-fdo-server owner 127.0.0.1:8080`)
+- Both `http.cert` and `http.key` MUST be provided in order to enable HTTP over TLS (HTTPS).